 Sisal and jute are both popular natural fiber rugs that look alike and get grouped together often, but they are not one and the same.
 Although they are similar in appearance, sisal and jute fibers differ greatly in texture and durability.
-When searching for a natural fiber rug, understanding the difference between sisal and jute will help you find the perfect fit for your home.
+When searching for a natural fiber rug, understanding the difference between sisal vs jute will help you find the perfect fit for your home.

 Keep reading to learn more about the sisal and jute comparison, including a deep dive into what makes each fiber unique and how to determine which is right for your home, office, or hotel.